Large Hadron Collider: Safety of particle collisions

 The experiments at the Large Hadron Collider sparked fears that the particle collisions might produce doomsday phenomena, involving the production of stable microscopic black holes or the creation of hypothetical particles called strangelets.
 Two CERN-commissioned safety reviews examined these concerns and concluded that the experiments at the LHC present no danger and that there is no reason for concern, a conclusion endorsed by the American Physical Society.

-The reports also noted that the physical conditions and collision events that exist in the LHC and similar experiments occur naturally and routinely in the universe without hazardous consequences, including ultra-high-energy cosmic rays observed to impact Earth with energies far higher than those in any human-made collider.
+The reports also noted that the physical conditions and collision events that exist in the LHC and similar experiments occur naturally and routinely in the universe without hazardous consequences, including ultra-high-energy cosmic rays observed to impact Earth with energies far higher than those in any human-made collider, like the Oh-My-God particle which had 320 million TeV of energy, and a collision energy tens of times more than the most energetic collisions produced in the LHC.

 Popular culture

 The Large Hadron Collider gained a considerable amount of attention from outside the scientific community and its progress is followed by most popular science media.
 The LHC has also inspired works of fiction including novels, TV series, video games and films.

-CERN employee Katherine McAlpine's "Large Hadron Rap" surpassed 7 million YouTube views.
+CERN employee Katherine McAlpine's "Large Hadron Rap" surpassed 8 million YouTube views as of 2022.

 The band Les Horribles Cernettes was founded by women from CERN.
 The name was chosen so to have the same initials as the LHC.

 National Geographic Channel's World's Toughest Fixes, Season 2 (2010), Episode 6 "Atom Smasher" features the replacement of the last superconducting magnet section in the repair of the collider after the 2008 quench incident.
 The episode includes actual footage from the repair facility to the inside of the collider, and explanations of the function, engineering, and purpose of the LHC.

-The song "Munich" off of the 2012 studio album Scars & Stories by The Fray is inspired by the LHC.
-Lead singer Isaac Slade said in an interview with The Huffington Post, "There's this large particle collider out in Switzerland that is kind of helping scientists peel back the curtain on what creates gravity and mass.
+The song "Munich" on the 2012 studio album Scars & Stories by The Fray is inspired by the Large Hadron Collider.
+Lead singer Isaac Slade said in an interview, "There's this large particle collider out in Switzerland that is kind of helping scientists peel back the curtain on what creates gravity and mass.
 Some very big questions are being raised, even some things that Einstein proposed, that have just been accepted for decades are starting to be challenged.
 They're looking for the God Particle, basically, the particle that holds it all together.
 That song is really just about the mystery of why we're all here and what's holding it all together, you know?"

 The Large Hadron Collider was the focus of the 2012 student film Decay, with the movie being filmed on location in CERN's maintenance tunnels.